Copper toxicity: Aquatic life

 Copper-based paint is a common marine antifouling agent.
 In the United States, copper-based paint replaced tributyltin, which was banned due to its toxicity, as a way for boats to control organic growth on their hulls.
 In 2011, Washington state became the first U.S. state to ban the use of copper-based paint for boating, although it only applied to recreational boats.
 California has also pursued initiatives to reduce the effect of copper leaching, with the U.S. EPA pursuing research.

 Copper is an essential elemental for metabolic processes in marine algae.
 It is required for electron transport in photosynthesis and by various enzyme systems.
 Too much copper can also affect phytoplankton or marine algae in both marine and freshwater ecosystems.
-It has been show to inhibit photosynthesis, disrupt electron transport in photosystem 2, reduce pigment concentrations, restrict growth, reduce reproduction, etc. The toxicity of copper is widely recognized and is used to help prevent algal blooms.
+It has been shown to inhibit photosynthesis, disrupt electron transport in photosystem 2, reduce pigment concentrations, restrict growth, reduce reproduction, etc. The toxicity of copper is widely recognized and is used to help prevent algal blooms.
 The effect of copper is solely dependent on the free copper the water is receiving.
 It's determined by the relative solubility and the concentration of the copper binding ligands.

 Studies have shown that copper concentrations are toxic when marine phytoplankton are confined to areas that are heavily impacted by anthropogenic emissions.
-Some of the studies have used a marine amphipod to show how Copper affects it.
+Some of the studies have used a marine amphipod to show how copper affects it.
 This particular study said that the juveniles were 4.5 more times sensitive to the toxins than the adults.
 Another study used 7 different algal species.
-They found that one species was more sensitive than the others, which was Synechococcus, and that another species was more sensitive in seawater, which wasThalassiosira weissflogii.
+They found that one species was more sensitive than the others, which was Synechococcus, and that another species was more sensitive in seawater, which was Thalassiosira weissflogii.

 One study used cyanobacteria, diatoms, coccolithophores, and dinoflagellates.
 This study showed that cyanobacteria was the most sensitive, diatoms were the least sensitive, and the coccolithophores and dinoflagellates were intermediate.
 They used copper ion in a buffer system and controlled it at different levels.
 They found that cyanobacteria reproduction rates were reduced while other algae had maximum reproduction rates.
 They found that Copper may influence seasonal successions of species.